 Why we collect personal data and what information we collect

-We collect and use your personal data for different purposes, depending on who you are and our relation to you.
-Here is a list of the purposes and the personal data that we collect accordingly:
+We collect and use your personal data for different purposes, depending on who you are and how we come into contact with you.
+Here is a list of the personal data we collect for the following purposes:

 - For marketing and sending out newsletters and information about our company: e-mail address.
-The processing of personal data is based on your consent, cf. point a of Article 6(1) of GDPR.
+The personal data is processed on the basis of your consent, cf. point a of Article 6(1) of GDPR.
 In cases where we do not use consent as a basis for processing, we will send you the material in accordance with legitimate interests, cf. point f of Article 6(1) of GDPR.
 We consider the legitimate interests to be that we can inform you about our work and other relevant information which may also be of interest to you.
 In addition, this gives us the opportunity to generate more commercial activity.

-- When you submit an application to Gründerhjelpen: company name, location, contact person, position, telephone number, address, e-mail, and any personal data that may pertain to the enquiry.
-The processing of personal data is based on an evaluation of interests, cf. point f of Article 6(1) of GDPR.
-Our legitimate interest is to stimulate connection and build a larger network of start-up businesses, and, furthermore, the businesses that receive help are greatly interested in our assistance.
+- When you submit an application to Start-up Help: company name, location, contact person, position, telephone number, address, e-mail address and any personal data that may pertain to the enquiry.
+The processing of personal data is based on a balance of interests, cf. point f of Article 6(1) of GDPR.
+Our legitimate interest is to stimulate connection and build a larger network of start-up businesses, while the businesses that receive help are greatly interested in our assistance.

-- Answering inquiries that we receive: name, telephone number, e-mail and any other personal data that may pertain to the enquiry.
-The processing of personal data is based on an evaluation of interests, cf. point f of Article 6(1) of GDPR.
-We consider this to often be a necessity in helping you with your enquiry.
+- Answering enquiries that we receive: name, telephone number, e-mail address and any other personal data that may pertain to the enquiry.
+The processing of personal data is based on a balance of interests, cf. point f of Article 6(1) of GDPR.
+We consider this to often be a necessity in order to help you with your enquiry.

 - Recruiting for new positions with us: CV, application, certificates and references.
-The processing of personal data is based on either the consent that you have given (point f of Article 6(1) of GDPR), or in accordance with legitimate interests (point f of Article 6(1) of GDPR).
-The legitimate interests are that we wish to recruit skilled employees – a process for which we require information – and that your interests in getting a job are also of great importance in this regard.
+The data is sent to us via Webcruiter.
+Personal data is processed on the basis of either the consent that you have given (point a of Article 6(1) of GDPR) or legitimate interests (point f of Article 6(1) of GDPR).
+The legitimate interests are that we wish to recruit skilled employees – a process for which we require information – and that getting a job is of great importance to you.

-- In terms of our use of images of you on the website, its use will also be in accordance to § 104 of the Norwegian Copyright Act, i.e. we either have consent or one of the following conditions apply:
+- In terms of our use of images of you on the website, such use will also be in accordance with Section 104 of the Norwegian Copyright Act, i.e. we either have consent or one of the following conditions apply:

 a) The image is of public interest;